Are Shock Collars Safe for Dogs? 5 Myths about E-Collars

 4. “E-COLLARS ARE SHOCK COLLARS”

+The myth that e-collars shock dogs often arises due to a common misunderstanding of what modern e-collars are designed to do.
 Modern, high quality e-collars use TENS technology to deliver stimulation to a dog.
 Physical therapists use TENS on patients to reduce pain and muscle spasms associated with various injuries and conditions, including arthritis, endometriosis, and sports injuries.
 TENS stands for transcutaneous electrical nerve stimulation and alleviates pain through the delivery of a mild electrical current.
-Mind you, there are poor quality e-collars on the market today.
-They are generally sold in pet stores and are very inexpensive.
-These will cause pain.

-I can tell you first hand this is not the case.
+For Jen, the opposite was true: using an e-collar helped her establish a more enjoyable relationship with Laila, and start exploring all of the activities and outdoor adventuring that she loved doing with her dog, without worry.
 Many dog owners turn to e-collars as a last resort, only after they have exhausted all other methods of training.
 The relationship between a frustrated dog and owner is already strained.
 When the training methods you’ve been trying aren’t working and you can’t stand your dog, or you can’t leave the house with them, and the quality of life for both you and your dog are suffering, then continuing to try the same thing won’t help.

 Think of the e-collar as a translator.
 Remember, dogs don’t speak English and humans don’t speak dog.
 We learn some words and postures in the other’s language, but neither of us is fluent.
 The e-collar helps facilitate what the human is trying to say in a way the dog can understand.